Aissac/radiant-sitemap-xml-extension/readme.md

 Usage
 ---

-You can set if a particular page will make it to the sitemap by checking or unchecking the `Appear in sitemap` checkbox on each page.
+You can set if a particular page will make it to the sitemap by checking or unchecking the `List this page with Google, Yahoo! and other search providers?` checkbox on each page.

 The Sitemap protocol format consists of XML tags: